 An uncontested divorce happens when both spouses agree about the terms of their divorce regarding child custody, child support, tax deductions, division of property, assets, and debt.
-On the other hand, a contested divorce is when you and your spouse disagree on any of those key terms.
+A contested divorce is when you and your spouse disagree on any of those key terms.
 Over 90% of all divorces eventually do settle, even if they start out as contested matters.
 Having the right lawyer can ensure that your settlement is not just amicable, but also fair to you.

 Do I Qualify for an Uncontested Divorce in New Jersey?